-A human rights activist and author, Helen Pankhurst is an advisor for CARE International, a professor at the University of Manchester, and a chancellor at Suffolk University.
+A human rights activist and author, Helen Pankhurst is an advisor for CARE International, professor at Manchester Metropolitan University, and chancellor at the University of Suffolk.
 She divides her time between Ethiopia and the United Kingdom.

 Helen Pankhurst: “Feminism is in my blood”

 Two years after the #MeToo movement erupted in the United States and twenty-five years after the Fourth World Conference on Women in Beijing, Helen Pankhurst assesses the different waves of feminism over the last 100 years.
 The activist and author also writes about the roles of her great-grandmother Emmeline Pankhurst and grandmother Sylvia, leaders of the suffragette movement, who helped win British women the right to vote in the early twentieth century.

 Far from seeming like something in history, the resistance of the suffragettes a hundred years ago, with their demand for equal political representation, seems as relevant today as it was then.
 There seems to be something in the air, globally, that is a reminder of those early struggles, which my great-grandmother spear-headed.
 This includes millions of feminists marching in the streets again, challenging heads of states and governments who are openly adopting policies that are socially regressive.

 In spite of the fact that huge progress has been made, women the world over are still fighting for equality.
 Why, at the present rate, will we have to wait till 2069 in the United Kingdom for the gender pay gap to disappear?
 Why, in 2015, did eleven per cent of women lose their jobs due to pregnancy?
 Why, globally, has one in three women experienced physical or sexual violence?

 The journey of every country in the fight for women’s rights is specific to that country.
 And yet, so much is common in the experiences of women across space and time.
 Gender inequality and discrimination remain integral to our political and economic systems, to people’s identities, to cultures and religions – to power.